xwspot/Dicee/README.md

 Dicee App
 ========
-An iOS written in Swift.
-Two dices will show random numbers after Roll button is pressed.
+An iOS app written in Swift.
+Button Pressed or Shake Gesture will return two dices with random numbers.